CommunityToolkit/WindowsCommunityToolkit/docs/animations/ParallaxService.md

 # ParallaxService

+> [!NOTE]
-> NOTE: The ParallaxService is deprecated and will be removed in a future major release.
+The ParallaxService is deprecated and will be removed in a future major release.
 Please use the [ParallaxView](https://docs.microsoft.com/en-us/windows/uwp/style/parallax) available in the Fall Creators Update.
 Read the [Moving to ParallaxView](#parallaxview) section for more info.

 The ParallaxService class allows to create a parallax effect for items contained within an element that scrolls like a ScrollViewer or ListView.